coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 ## Background

-One use for satellite observations is to supplement in situ sampling of geographical locations where the timespan or frequency measurements, or spatial dimensions or remoteness of the locations, make physical sampling impossible or impractical.
+One use for satellite observations is to supplement in situ sampling of geographical locations where the timespan, frequency measurements, spatial dimensions or remoteness of the locations, make physical sampling impossible or impractical.
 One drawback is that satellite data are often rectangular, whereas geographical locations can have irregular